(Updated March 2, 2019)

 Strong season

-Crawford completed the 1976 season with a .304 batting average and a .360 on-base percentage.
+Crawford completed the 1976 season with a .304 batting mark and .360 on-base percentage.
 His batting average against right-handers was .313.

 Crawford hit nine home runs and produced 50 RBI, but consistent run production was a weakness.
-Crawford hit .225 with runners in scoring position and .323 with no one on base, according to the Web site baseball-reference.com.
+Crawford hit .225 with runners in scoring position, according to baseball-reference.com.

 After the 1976 Cardinals finished 72-90, Schoendienst was fired and the club looked to make other changes.